olofk/fusesoc/doc/source/user/package_manager/index.rst

 ``~/.config/fusesoc`` on Linux and ``%HOMEPATH%\.config\fusesoc`` on
 Windows) and lastly in ``/etc/fusesoc``

-By running ``fusesoc init`` after FuseSoC is installed, the standard libraries will be installed, and a default configuration file will be created in ``$XDG_CONFIG_HOME/fusesoc/fusesoc.conf`` on Linux and ``%HOMEPATH%\.config\fusesoc\fusesoc.conf`` on Windows with the following
+By running ``fusesoc library add fusesoc_cores https://github.com/fusesoc/fusesoc-cores`` after FuseSoC is installed, the standard libraries will be installed, and a default configuration file will be created in ``$XDG_CONFIG_HOME/fusesoc/fusesoc.conf`` on Linux and ``%HOMEPATH%\.config\fusesoc\fusesoc.conf`` on Windows with the following